opengisch/QField-docs/documentation/reference/qfieldcloud/jobs.en.md

 1) distinct users set the same attribute on the same feature to different values starting from the same old value;
 2) a primary key is employed twice.

-While highly unlikely have conflicts, preventing, mitigating and resolving conflicts is important to maintain data integrity in a healthy QGIS project.
-Here are some tips and tricks to do just that.
+While highly unlikely have conflicts they may still occur.

 Tips to avoid conflicts:

 - For updating existing features based on field conditions, plan and designate the features each user will update.
 - Users should not change the value of the primary key attribute.
-- Use a truly unique primary key, such as UUID (`uuid()`) or current timestamp (`epoch(now())`).
+- Use a truly unique primary key, such as UUID (`uuid()`).

 ###### How to resolve conflicts?